 The Columbia “Type B” Graphophone – commonly called the 'Eagle' – was first

-sold in late 1897 as an inexpensive yet solidly-built machine for the mass market.
+sold in September 1897 as an inexpensive yet solidly-built machine for the mass market.

-Priced at $10 for the bare-bones machine, or $12 with a wooden base and curved oak
+Priced at $10 for the bare-bones machine as seen here, or $12 with a wooden base and curved oak

 lid, it was a rare bargain.
-At the time, Edison's least expensive phonograph was the Home at $40, while Columbia's least expensive was the Type A at $25.
+At the time, Edison's least expensive phonograph was the Home at $40, while Columbia's next-least expensive was the Type A at $25.
 Not surprisingly, the Eagle was a major hit.
 (The name refers to the common nickname for a $10 gold coin of the era.)
 Although it was manufactured up to about 1907, Columbia ceased promoting it in 1902.
 Thereafter it was sold primarily through Sears Roebuck catalogs.
+(Uncased machines were discontinued in 1899.)

-The Eagle remains very popular among collectors today—the totally exposed gears and governor make this machine a lot of fun to watch, and despite its rather weak key-wound motor it is capable of playing quite well.
+The Eagle remains very popular among collectors today—the totally exposed gears and governor make it a lot of fun to watch, and despite its rather weak key-wound motor it is capable of playing well.
 Because so many still survive, it is a common machine that deserves a place in every collection.

 (RETURN TO MAIN PHONOGRAPH PAGE)